mahendradwipurwanto/technofest/readme.rst

 Acknowledgement
 ***************

-The Development team would like to thank NESTIVENT.ORG and STIKI Malang for its big contribution, include Mahendra Dwi Purwanto and Ilham Sagita from STUDENT of STIKI Malang.
+The Development team would like to thank NESTIVENT.ORG and STIKI Malang for its big contribution.